Indian Super League: Regular season

-The Indian Super League approved the 3+1 rule in 2020, a rule limiting the maximum number of foreign players a club was allowed to three, plus one player from an AFC member nation.
+The Indian Super League approved the 3+1 rule, limiting the maximum number of foreign players (3+1 from an AFC member nation.
 This rule was implemented in the 2021–22 season to increase participation of domestic players.
-However, following the AFC removing the need for such a player in Asian continental competitions, the rule was also scrapped by the ISL.
-Hence, this allowed clubs to register a maximum of six foreign players from any nation or region.
+However, following the AFC removing the rule in continental competitions, it was also scrapped by the ISL.
+This allowed clubs to register a maximum of six foreign players from any nation or region.

-ISL Cup playoffs
+ISL playoffs

 The top two clubs after the regular season automatically progress to the ISL Cup playoffs.
-The third-through-sixth ranked teams play a single-elimination match hosted at the higher-ranked team's venue, with the two winners joining the first and second-ranked teams in two-legged semifinals played over two weeks.

-The two winners eventually meet in the ISL Cup final hosted at the home stadium of the higher-ranked team in the league phase.
-The home advantage for the higher-ranked team was first introduced in the 2023–24 season, with the Salt Lake Stadium (Vivekananda Yuba Bharati Krirangan) hosting the final as a result of Mohun Bagan Super Giant finishing higher than Mumbai City FC in the league phase.
+The third-through-sixth ranked clubs play a single-elimination match hosted at the higher-ranked club's venue, with the two winners joining the first and second-ranked clubs in two-legged semifinals played over two weeks.
+The two winners eventually meet in the ISL Cup final hosted at the home stadium of the higher-ranked club since 2024.
+From the 2025–26 season, the playoffs stage is discarded.